 1. a spouse;

-2. a child younger than 21 years old, or a blind or permanently and totally disabled child; or
+2. a child younger than 21 years of age, or a blind or permanently and totally disabled child; or

 3. a sibling who has a legal interest in the property and has been living in the house for at least one year before the member's admission to the medical institution;